By using this site, you agree to the Privacy Policy and Terms of Use.

 Source: Shutterstock

-The varied vegetation of the williams lake bc valley supports a steadfast population of wild animals, such as deer, beavers, the occasional bear, a variety of raptors, and waterfowl.
-Continuous efforts are being made to restore the usual vegetation that has been destroyed in the upper section of the valley due to previous lumber harvesting and rural activities.
+The varied vegetation of the Williams Lake bc valley supports a steadfast population of wild animals, such as deer, beavers, the occasional bear, a variety of raptors, and waterfowl.
+Continuous efforts are being made to restore the usual vegetation destroyed in the valley’s upper section due to previous lumber harvesting and rural activities.

 The rock-surfaced path is amazing for running, mountain biking, equestrian riding, and strolling.
 Pile toilets, outdoor seating areas, tables, and explanatory signs along the main walk.